 If you have this, then lucky you!
-You can use lots of different makeup products, don’t get excessively shiny or have a dull complexion.
+Ultimately, you can use lots of different makeup products, don’t get excessively shiny or have a dull complexion.

 Dry Skin Type

 Under normal circumstances, 95 percent of each of our skin cells is made up of water.
-It’s the water content that determines how moist or supple your skin is.
-Dry skin happens when the sebaceous glands don’t produce enough oil to keep the water in.
+In short, it’s the water content that determines how moist or supple your skin is.
+Dryness happens when the sebaceous glands don’t produce enough oil to keep the water in.
 Dry skin varies from a general feeling of tightness after washing that is eased with moisturiser or a few flaky patches, to skin that is itchy, inflamed or scaly.
-Dry skin can also be called dehydrated skin.
+We also call dry skin “dehydrated skin”.

 Dry skin can produce:

 - Almost invisible pores